Photo by Hannah Shields

 Leo, along with violinist wife Sasha Callahan and cat-obsessed daughter Freya, live in Boston and spend their non-musical free time appreciating the outdoors, food and wine.
 Leo has tasted enough obscure wine grapes to earn a Doppel membership in The Wine Century Club.

-Alexander performs on a 2012 Thomas Bertrand viola and a H.R.
+He performs on a 2012 Thomas Bertrand viola and a H.R.
 Pfretzschner bow.
-Residing in Lynn with his wife Olga Talroze and his quirky orange tabby Julie, Alexander’s wide scope of non-musical interests include inline skating, sourdough bread making and mushroom foraging.
+Residing in Lynn with his wife Olga Talroze and his quirky orange tabby Julie, Alexander’s wide scope of non-musical interests includes inline skating, sourdough bread making and mushroom foraging.